Yooka-Laylee and the Impossible Lair demo coming to Switch January 30

-If you happen to’ve been on the fence about shopping for Yooka-Laylee and the Not possible Lair for Change, you’ll wish to examine the eShop from January 30.
-Playtonic not too long ago introduced through Twitter free demo for the platformer will likely be obtainable to obtain so you may strive before you purchase.
-In addition they talked about that there’s no time restrict for the demo so that you’ll be capable to play the content material that’s on provide to your coronary heart’s content material.
+If you happen to’ve been on the fence about shopping for Yooka-Laylee and the Inconceivable Lair for Swap, you’ll wish to examine the eShop from January 30.
+Playtonic not too long ago introduced through Twitter free demo for the platformer might be accessible to obtain so you possibly can strive before you purchase.
+Additionally they talked about that there’s no time restrict for the demo so that you’ll be capable to play the content material that’s on supply to your coronary heart’s content material.

 Excellent news!
-A free demo of Yooka-Laylee and the Not possible Lair is on the best way!
+A free demo of Yooka-Laylee and the Inconceivable Lair is on the way in which!

 Steam: 23rd Jan